IBM/IBM-RFTWebUI-GitHub-Action/README.md

-# IBMDevOpsAuto-UITest-GitHub-Action
+# devopsauto-testserver-actions
-This is a gitHub Action workflow for UITest
+This is a gitHub Action workflow for IBM DevOps Automation UITest